stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 ### Semaphores

-So far we have avoided synchronisation by blocking the device after rendering and presentation of a frame.
+So far we have avoided synchronisation by simply blocking the device after rendering and presentation of a frame.
 However Vulkan is designed to be multi-threaded from the ground up and provides several synchronisation mechanisms that can be used by the application.

-A _semaphore_ is the simplest of these used to synchronise operations within or across work queues.
+A _semaphore_ is the simplest of these and is used to synchronise operations within or across work queues.

 The semaphore class is trivial since there is no public functionality: